hemekg/hemekg/README.rst

 --------
 If you find HemeKG useful in your work, please consider citing:

 ..
-[1] Humayun, F., *et al.*: A computational approach for mapping heme biology in the context of hemolytic disorders. bioRxiv 804906. https://www.biorxiv.org/content/10.1101/804906v1
+[1] Humayun, F., *et al.*: A computational approach for mapping heme biology in the context of hemolytic disorders. *Front.
+Bioeng.
+Biotechnol.* 8:74. https://doi.org/10.3389/fbioe.2020.00074

 Installation
 ------------